-How to turn your Heritage Day into a 5-day holiday
+There's still time to turn your Heritage Day into an extra-long weekend

 In an address marking Heritage Day in 1996, former President Nelson Mandela stated, "When our first democratically-elected government decided to make Heritage Day one of our national days, we did so because we knew that our rich and varied cultural heritage has a profound power to help build our new nation."